SelcukOruc/MoneyGun/README.md

 # MoneyGun
 Clone Of Mechanics Of MoneyGun Hyper-Casual Game

 Hi, this is my first game cloning project.
-Before begining this project i tried to learn what elements i should meticulously inspect while cloning hyper-casual games by speaking directly to the people from sector.
+Before begining this project i tried to learn what elements i should meticulously inspect while cloning hyper-casual games by speaking directly to the people from game development industry.
 After getting suggestions and recomendations i took up this project.
-I, particularly, focused on making assets that can be used with little bit modification or directly for upcoming projects in order to increase efficience.
+I, particularly, focused on making assets that can be used with little bit modification or directly in other related-projects in order to increase efficiency rather than VFX.
 However, mostly because of my exams i had to keep developing in my freetime which was limited.
 Therefore, some assets; still, need some fixations (for example prop).

 My plans for next projects;

 is to learn and use DoTween to be more productive in shorter times.
 Using Unity version control and working with people.
 Improving myself in keeping up with trends.